elliottt/brick-talk/brick.md

--> Programming terminals is hard! <-
+-> Writing console programs is hard! <-

 ^